hemanthkuncha/AWS/README.md

 we can execute commands from outside the docker container -- docker exec -it test ls  --- (test=container name)

 docker-ansible integraton with sshkeys vs ansible master-slave congiguration with .pem key

+Now to refresh and reload group membership on Linux without rebooting or logging/logout in again by using the following newgrp command: newgrp {groupname}
+newgrp sales